cmdcolin/oddgenes/README.md

 from https://www.nature.com/articles/s41467-018-04112-z

-In mammalian mitochondria, some messages are polyadenylated after a U residue which is the U in a UAA stop codon -- the polyadenylation completes the stop codon
+In mammalian mitochondria, some messages are polyadenylated after a U residue which is the U in a UAA stop codon -- the post-transcriptional polyadenylation completes the stop codon

 ### Circular chromosomes